 The Phoenix Suns entered the 2020-21 season as +4000 longshots to win the NBA title.
 But because of Chris Paul’s addition and the emergence of Devin Booker as one of the top perimeter players in the league, Phoenix's odds fell all the way to –500 when the Suns had a 2-0 lead in the NBA Finals.

 Still, it wasn’t enough as the Milwaukee Bucks rallied to win four straight games to claim the franchise’s first NBA championship in 50 years.

-It didn’t take sportsbooks in Arizona long to post next season’s title odds for each team, and this time, the Suns are getting more respect.
+It didn’t take Arizona betting apps long to post next season’s title odds for each team, and this time, the Suns are getting more respect.